 Adoptions With Love Blog

-What to Know About Georgia Abortion Laws
+Updated 2026 Georgia Abortion Laws

-The news regarding abortion laws around the U.S. are evolving daily.
+The news regarding abortion laws around the U.S. is evolving daily.
 If you are pregnant and have any questions about the latest abortion law information in your state, please do not hesitate to call Adoptions With Love.
 We work with expectant mothers nationwide and can help you learn about the unplanned pregnancy options in your area.

 In October 2023, Georgia’s Supreme Court voted to keep the state’s 6-week abortion ban, rejecting arguments that the law was unconstitutional.